 How To Convert Dog Years To Human Years

-Luckily, we’ve created an easy-to-understand dog age chart that breaks down your pet’s age in human years by size and dog age.
+Luckily, we’ve created an easy-to-understand chart that shows your dog’s real age.
+The dog age chart below converts your pet’s age in human years by size and dog age.

 Dog Age Conversion Chart

-Dog age chart for sizes ranging from small dogs (20 lbs or less) to giant dogs (100+ lbs).
+Dog age chart for sizes ranging from small dogs weighing 20 lbs or less to giant dogs that weigh 100+ lbs.

 - A 1 year of a dog is equivalent to about 15 years in human age.